 Yes, several household items can be used to adjust pH in hydroponics if commercial pH Down is unavailable.
 These work but are less precise and harder to dose accurately than dedicated pH adjustment products.

-- White vinegar: Lowers pH effectively but is less stable — pH may drift back up within days.
+Lowers pH effectively but is less stable โ pH may drift back up within days because bacteria feed on organic acids.
 Use approximately 1ml per litre as a starting dose.
+Best for emergency use when you can’t wait to buy proper pH Down.

-- Lemon juice: Similar to vinegar but less consistent because acidity varies between lemons.
+Similar to vinegar but less consistent because acidity varies between lemons.
 Use 1-2ml per litre.
+Same stability issues as vinegar โ bacterial consumption causes pH rebound.
+Fresh lemon juice from UK supermarkets works fine; bottled concentrates are more consistent.

-- Citric acid: Available in baking sections, more stable than vinegar.
-Use approximately 0.5g per litre dissolved in a small amount of water first.
+Available in baking sections of Tesco, Sainsbury’s, or Amazon UK.
+More stable than vinegar or lemon juice but still organic, so slight rebound is possible.
+Use approximately 0.5g per litre dissolved in a small amount of water first before adding to your reservoir.

 For occasional emergency use, vinegar is fine.
 For regular hydroponic growing, dedicated pH Down is more reliable, easier to dose, and doesn’t introduce extra organic acids that can cause complications.